isonic1/ruby-api-framework/README.md

 ***Run a test:***

-* Note: This example uses (THIS EXAMPLE API)[https://jsonplaceholder.typicode.com/].
+* Note: This example uses [THIS EXAMPLE API](https://jsonplaceholder.typicode.com/).
 The POSTs, DELETE and PUTS just simulate these actions and do not work.
 So that is why you will see failures for the tests on these actions.
+* Look at the comments in each spec to give you more specifics on what things do and recommendations...

 1. Go into repo: ```cd ruby-api-framework```